nalanj/lamportts/README.md

 # lamportts

-Lamport timestamp implementation for Go
+Lamport timestamp implementation for Go with an infinitely expanding counter.

+# License

+This project is under the MIT license.
+See LICENSE for more information.